M-o-a-T/moat-kv/docs/source/tutorial.rst

               two: 2
     $

-DistKV also stores some internal data, under a special ``null`` root key.
+MoaT-KV also stores some internal data, under a special ``null`` root key.
-You can use ``distkv client internal dump :`` to display them.
+You can use ``moat.kv client internal dump :`` to display them.

 Path specification
 ------------------

-DistKV uses "paths" to access entries (and the partial values in them).
+MoaT-KV uses "paths" to access entries (and the partial values in them).
 We chose the dot as a path separator because it's more visually distinctive than a slash.

-In DistKV, paths elements are not limited to strings; integers can also be path elements, as can ``True``, ``False``, ``None``, and tuples composed from them.
+In MoaT-KV, paths elements are not limited to strings; integers can also be path elements, as can ``True``, ``False``, ``None``, and tuples composed from them.
 We use colons instead of dots to mark those.
 The colon is also used as an escape characters for path elements that